KatherineMichel/portfolio/doc/los-angeles-2023.md

 Because I hadn't read up on the details of the Warner Brothers tour ahead of time, I didn't know about the focus on Friends.

-The chance to take a photo on the real Friends set was a super fun surprise.
+The chance to take a photo on the real Friends set was a super fun surprise and gave me a feeling of child-like delight.
+What a great way to kick of off my sightseeing.

 ![](los-angeles-2023-images/warner-brothers-friends-set.jpg)
-Me on the real Friends set
+Me on the real Friends set...
+I don't usually buy these, but couldn't resist this time!

 ![](los-angeles-2023-images/warner-brothers-friends-couch.jpg)
 Me sitting in front of the real Friends fountain